scicloj/open-source-mentoring/list-of-projects.md

 (last updated: 2024-08-16)

 Here is the current list of projects for the Scicloj Open Source Mentoring program.
-Soon we will provide more detailed descriptions.

 The 🛠 symbol means that somebody has started looking into a project an will probably continue with that.